 Recently I have seen a huge push by those who are pro-choice that the government should have no say so in what a woman does with her body.
 As a pro-life Christian, I completely agree.
 In fact, almost every single pro-life Christian I know would agree with that statement.
 In fact, the pro-life position goes even further.
 We do not want the government telling women or men or boys or girls or babies what they can do with their bodies.
 That is literally the pro-life position.
+If you have a business you probably need the help of a web design agency in Boise to get more customer to your business.

 It is no secret that our nation is polarized concerning many issues, one of which is abortion.
 In order to move past this polarization and come to a consensus we must listen to the other side and truly seek to understand their position.
 From this understanding we can then have a healthy debate as we seek to come together around truth.